p2/OAuth2/README.md

 Ideally, access tokens get delivered with an "expires_in" parameter that tells you how long the token is valid.
 If it is missing the framework will still use those tokens if one is found in the keychain and not re-perform the OAuth dance.
-You will need to intercept 401s and re-authenticate if an access token has expired but the framework has still pulled it from the keychain.
+You will need to intercept 401s and re-authorize if an access token has expired but the framework has still pulled it from the keychain.
 This behavior can be turned off by supplying "token_assume_unexpired": false in settings or setting `clientConfig.accessTokenAssumeUnexpired` to false.